Drew Holcomb and the Neighbors: Musical career

 While attending the University of Tennessee, Holcomb met Ellie Bannister, daughter of producer-songwriter Brown Bannister.
-The two married in 2006 and now live in Nashville.
-Shortly after their wedding, Drew collaborated with Nathan Dugger and Rich Brinsfield to form a band.
+The two married in 2006 and live in Nashville.
+Shortly after their wedding, Drew Holcomb collaborated with Nathan Dugger and Rich Brinsfield to form the band.
 They then asked Ellie Holcomb to join the band.
-At the time, they all lived in the same zip code, which was why the band was called "Drew Holcomb and The Neighbors".
+At the time, they all lived in the same zip code, which was why the band was named "Drew Holcomb and The Neighbors".
 In August 2008, the band released a 10-track album called Passenger Seat.

-In 2009, Holcomb and his band toured heavily, and supported several national acts, including Susan Tedeschi, Ryan Adams, Los Lobos, The Avett Brothers, Robert Earl Keen, and Marc Broussard.
+In 2009, Holcomb and his band toured heavily, and supported several national acts including Susan Tedeschi, Ryan Adams, Los Lobos, The Avett Brothers, Robert Earl Keen, and Marc Broussard.
 In late 2009, the band appeared alongside Pat Green, Billy Joe Shaver, and Darryl Worley on the PBS TV show Legends and Lyrics.
 In 2011, the band partnered with Dualtone Records to create the album Chasing Someday.
 Released in February 2011, the 13-track album earned Holcomb his first appearance on the "Billboard" charts.
 Chasing Someday debuted at No. 183 on Billboard 200 as well as other Billboard charts including: No. 3 Billboard Heatseekers, No. 45 on Billboard Overall Digital Albums, No. 19 on Billboard Independent Album Chart, No. 8 on Billboard Folk Albums, and No. 29 on Billboard Rock Albums.
 The band embarked on the heaviest touring season since its inception, playing over 400 shows for the Chasing Someday cycle and their first sell out performances in venues beyond the Southeastern United States.

-Drew Holcomb and the Neighbors have also appeared multiple times at Nashville, Tennessee's free summer music festival, Live on The Green in 2011 and again in 2017.
-They have also made appearances at other festivals across the US, including Stagecoach California's Country Music Festival, Carolina in the Fall Music and Food Festival, Lexington's Midsummer Festival, Austin City Limits and many more.
+Drew Holcomb and the Neighbors have also appeared multiple times at Nashville's free summer music festival, Live on The Green in 2011 and again in 2017.
+They have made appearances at other festivals across the U.S. including Stagecoach California's Country Music Festival, Carolina in the Fall Music and Food Festival, Lexington, South Carolina's Midsummer Festival, Austin City Limits, and many more.

 In February 2013, Drew Holcomb and the Neighbors released their album, Good Light, through their self-owned imprint Magnolia Music and management company's Good Time Records.
 The 12-song album debuted No. 84 on Billboard Top 200 and landed on several other "Billboard" charts, including: No. 5 on Folk Albums Chart, No. 14 on Independent Albums Chart, and No. 23 on Rock Albums Chart.
 "Good Light" also peaked at No. 18 on the Americana radio format chart.
-The band toured heavily, first in direct support for Needtobreathe's US "Drive All Night" Tour, and Drew later directly supported John Hiatt's West Coast tour as a solo performer.
+The band toured heavily, first in direct support for Needtobreathe's US "Drive All Night" Tour, and Drew Holcomb later directly supported John Hiatt's West Coast tour as a solo performer.